 You may be interested: The importance of keeping your record in PeeringDB updated

 At the beginning of this year, we partnered with Asteroid and created a peering platform designed for the Mexican market.
 We developed the MEX-IX, currently, the only IXP focused in Mexico within the US

 Some data that you can’t miss:

 - MDC McAllen has the largest concentration of Mexican telco operators in the US

-- The industry’s top CDN are already connected to the internet exchange platform, MEX-IX.
+- The industry’s top CDNs are already connected to the internet exchange platform, MEX-IX.

 - The MEX-IX is supported on a custom-made Arista switch and offers 10 Gbps and 100 Gbps ports.

 - The 100% neutral exchange platform supports bilateral and multilateral peering with Route Server.